B477042/TeamProject_2021/README.md

 But, as time passed we had problems.
 First, Zheng Jun wants to be an artist but his major is Game Software.
 So He had a problem with coding.
 I was dicdied to change our divided work.
 - Young Wook Choi : Player and Enemy AI and Level Design
-- Zheng Jun : UI
+- Zheng Jun : UI, Sounds

 But that point which was dicdie to change work, it was too late to complete our project.
 Yes, our project was failed to finish.